Laparoscopy

 “My goal is to help you live life fully through my urological services.
 Together, we can work through any health issues you may have.”

-— Mr Mischel Neil
+— Dr Mischel Neil

 What are the differences between laparoscopy and open surgery?